 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed and overlaid with tiles.
-The hatch providing access to the roof space area has been blocked over, therefore no roof space inspection has taken place.
-We have assumed that insulation material has been laid between ceiling joists.
+Access to the roof space is gained via a hatch within the landing ceiling.
+Insulation material within the roof space restricted our inspection to the areas visible from the hatch only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are run in PVC.
+Gutters and downpipes are ran in a mix of PVC and cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of no-fines concrete construction with a rendered finish.
-There is insulation render around the walls of the second bedroom.
+The main walls are of cavity brick construction with a rendered finish.
+Cavity wall insulation has been installed in the past.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed, double glazed, sealed unit design.
+Windows are of uPVC framed, double glazed, sealed unit design.